tytydraco/yessleep/out/Ive_worked_as_my_villages_apothecary_for_fifty_years_Two_weeks_ago_old_death_bloomed_from_my_home_soil.md

 The rainforest is a lush, living slaughterhouse.

-The animals wants to kill you.
+The animals want to kill you.
 The insects want to kill you.
 Hell, even *the humidity* wants to kill you.

 Borneo’s air is like breathing molasses.
 Felt like I was being strangled from the inside out that afternoon, heaving glass jugs filled with river water a mile uphill while forcing gulps of muddy atmosphere down my throat.